nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given keyword to search for the student is gives no result.

     * 3a1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.

       Use case resumes at step 2.

 * 3b.
 The given Studio participation score is invalid (non-integer).

     * 3b1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.

       Use case resumes at step 2.